Syntax¶

 See Blend modes on Wikipedia for some illustrations.

-When two or more textures are combined, OptiFine offers several options for specifying the blending operation.
+When two or more textures are combined, OptiFine offers several options for specifying the blending operation, if applicable.

 "This" or "current" texture refers to the texture currently being applied.
 "Previous" refers to whatever has been rendered so far, which could be a single texture or the result of an earlier blending operation.